d-kuro/scheduled-pod-autoscaler/README.md

 ### Schedule

 `Schedule` is a custom resource for defining scheduled scaling.
 You can define multiple children's `Schedule` for the parent `ScheduledPodAutoscaler`.

 The `ScheduledPodAutoscaler` controller refers to the `Schedule` and rewrites `HorizontalPodAutoscaler` created by `ScheduledPodAutoscaler` when it is time for scheduled scaling.
-`HorizontalPodAutoscaler` is not managed in Git, so there is no diffs in GitOps.
+`HorizontalPodAutoscaler` is not managed in Git, so there are no diffs in GitOps.

 > 📝 Note: A case of schedule conflicts
 >
 > In case of a schedule conflict, using the maximum value of min/max replicas.

+> 📝 Note: Warm-up time
+>
+> The `ScheduledPodAutoscaler` controller only changes the min/max replica of `HorizontalPodAutoscaler`.
+> Launching the Pod will take some time.
+> Be sure to set a generous amount of time for scheduled scaling.

 ```console
 $ kubectl get schedule -o wide